treverhines/PyGeoNS/README.rst

 Bugs, Comments, or Suggestions
 ==============================
+There is absolutely no guarantee that this software is free of bugs.
+It is recommended that you perform synthetic tests to verify that PyGeoNS is working properly.
 Please report any issues at www.github.com/treverhines/PyGeoNS/issues.